novakov-alexey-zz/krb-operator/README.md

 ## Kubernetes objects

-Above spec will produce the following objects in the metadata.namespace, i.e. `test` namespace:
+If you apply above two custom resources as is, then it will produce the following objects in the metadata.namespace, i.e. `test` namespace:

 ### Secret